masyitahabu/VF-Deep-Learning/README.md

 # VF-Deep-Learning
-Detect 6 class of VF using CNN
+Detect 6 class of VF using CNN(Sequential-Keras)